pettersj/pettersj.github.io/_posts/2021-03-03-malleable-systems.md

 lang: en
 permalink: /mealleable-systems/
 ---
 A rigid system is a system that solves one problem in one way.
+A malleable system let's you solve a problem in many ways.

-It may be a good way to start building a system: You find a problem and make a solutions for those who struggle this particular problem.
+A rigid system may be a good way to start building a system: You find a problem and make a solutions for those who struggle this particular problem.

 But over time this may become a problem.
 Because since the user of the system will always evolve, you must decide whether to develop the system to the user's new needs, or stay on the same solution.
 As a user of the system you will then have a problem.
 You'll either grow out of the system, or the system will outgrow you.